SuperSaiyajinStackZ/StackMill/README.md

 * Select a color from 10 for the Stones from Player 1, Player 2 and a highlighted color for possible plays.

 * Multi Language support.
-Currently supporting English, German and Japanese.
+Currently supporting English, German, Italian and Japanese.

 * Importing / Exporting the current match's data, so you can save important matches whenever you want and load them whenever you want.